 4. Pruning.
 If you have not pruned your fruit trees, shade trees or any other dormant shrub you still have time!
 Don’t forget to get your last spraying on your fruit trees before popcorn stage!
 Need more information on spraying fruit trees?
 See the previous post, here.
 Make sure not to prune anything that is frost tender, yet.
 No matter how tattered and dead it may look!

 5. Plant!
 Yes there are actually things you can plant and grow now.
 There is still time to plant Potatoes which have not arrived yet, it’s time to start planting Strawberries, Asparagus, Rhubarb, Cilantro, Primrose for some quick color, select and plant bare root fruit trees and berries.
+Click here for the 2022 Bareroot Fruit Tree list.

 6. Lawn maintenance.
 You can overseed existing lawns or sod or seed new lawns now.
 Doing this now reduces the competition with weeds where as waiting a couple months, you will be fighting all the summer weeds while your new lawn tries to become established.
+Click here for tips on Cool Season Lawn Care.